Reward-Respecting Subtasks for Model-Based Reinforcement Learning

-Generally, it is only useful to construct subtasks for attaining a feature $i$ if its contribution to value on the primary task, $w_i$, is sometimes high and sometimes low.
-If $w_i$ never varied, then its static value could be fully taken into account without planning.
-If $w_i$ does vary, then its bonus weight should be set to one of its higher values so that an option can be learned in preparation for the occasional times at which $w_i$~is~high.
+Generally, it is only useful to construct subtasks for attaining a feature $i$ if $w_i$, its estimated contribution to value on the main task, is sometimes high and sometimes low.
+If $w_i$ never varied, then its static value could be learned once and never have to be changed by planning.
+As the ultimate use of all subtasks in the STOMP progression is for planning, such a subtask would never be useful.
+If $w_i$ does vary, then its bonus weight is set to one of its higher values so that an option can be learned in preparation for the times at which it is high.

-Finally, the reward-respecting subtask used in producing Figure 1 was for the tabular feature for the hallway state, with bonus weight $\bw^h=1$, where $h$ denotes the index of the feature for the hallway state.
-The shortest-path subtask used $C_t=-1$ and stopped upon reaching the hallway or terminal goal states.
+The reward-respecting subtask used in the illustrative example (Figure~\ref{fig:exp1}) was for the tabular feature for the hallway state, with bonus weight $\bw h \d= 1$, where $h$ denotes the index of the feature for the hallway state.
+The shortest-path subtask used $C_t\d=-1$ and stopped upon reaching the hallway or terminal goal states.